Executive Leadership Series 2025: Leading Through Change

 This webinar is a part of the Talent Management and Professional Intelligence learning domains within the NACUFS Body of Knowledge.

-$i++ ?>Dr. Angela Jackson
+Dr. Angela Jackson

-Senior Adviser to the Harvard Project on Workforce Development and Founder of Future Forward Strategies
+Senior Adviser to the Harvard Project on Workforce Development

-Future Forward Strategies
+Founder of Future Forward Strategies

 Angela Jackson is an adjunct lecturer at the Harvard Graduate School of Education, where her research focuses on the intersection of workforce development, education, and labor markets.
 She explores how innovative business practices, skills-based hiring, and strategic investments can drive economic and social mobility.